 Thermodynamic data obtained by ITC measurements are given in Table 2.
-For endomorphin-2, Leuenkephalin, and ß-casomorphin, we determined $K_d$ but were unable to obtain a complete titration curve due to the low c - value (Fig. S3).
-All other peptides showed endothermic, entropy-driven binding (Figs. 1 and S3 - Sup.
-Information).
-Arg-vasopressin, hemopressin and $\beta$ -neoendorphin did not bind to the inactive human DPP III, confirming our findings that they are neither substrates nor inhibitors of human DPP III.
+For endomorphin-2, Leuenkephalin, and β -casomorphin, we determined K_d but were unable to obtain a complete titration curve due to the low c - value (Fig. S4).
+All other peptides showed endothermic, entropy-driven binding (Figs. 1 and S4).
+Arg-vasopressin, hemopressin and β -neoendorphin did not bind to the inactive human DPP III, confirming our findings that they are neither substrates nor inhibitors of human DPP III.

-The endothermic, entropy-driven thermodynamic signature of binding to DPP III is one of its specific features, related to the structure of the enzyme, as two domains move relative to each other, opening and closing the cleft to which the substrate binds.[29,30,51-53] To date, only two cases of exothermic binding have been reported: for a synthetic compound that binds to human DPP III[52], and for angiotensin II binding to a DPP III homolog from Porphyromonas gingivalis[53].
-For the peptides that do not show binding to the inactivated enzyme, we have supporting data from HPLC-MS measurements and enzyme inhibition studies confirming that these peptides do not interact with human DPP III (see Table

-1).
-The trend of $K_d$ values is consistent with that of $K_i$ values and differs only for $\beta$ -casomorphin. $\beta$ -Casomorphin had the highest measured $K_d$ , followed by Leu-enkephalin, endomorphin-2 and hemorphin-4.
-However, there is a significant discrepancy between our data for Leu-enkephalin, for which we measured a $K_d$ value of 118 $\mu$ M, and the data reported by Bezerra et al. with a $K_d$ value of 3.5 $\mu$ M. This might be due to a buffer effect, as we measured binding affinities in 20 mM Tris-HCl buffer pH = 7.5, whereas Bezerra et al. used 50 mM Tris-HCl buffer pH = 8.0 with additional 100 mM NaCl.
-(We later switched to this buffer for kinetic measurements using ITC because we measured significant contributions of peptide dilution when it was dissolved in our first buffer.)
-Tynorphin and its derivatives are strong binders with a $K_d$ in the nanomolar range, as measured previously: 0.44 $\mu$ M $K_d$ for tynorphin[29] agrees well with our 0.39 $\mu$ M, as does 0.23 $\mu$ M for I-tynorphin[30] with our 0.098 $\mu$ M. Valorphin has a similar sequence to tynorphin but does not bind just as well and has a micromolar $K_d$ value.
-Leu-valorphin-Arg, only 2 amino acids longer than valorphin, has a similar dissociation constant $K_d$ but a much higher $K_i$ .
-Our data on angiotensin II are also consistent with previously published values: 2.22 $\mu$ M $K_d$ versus 1.64 $\mu$ M[30].
+The endothermic, entropy-driven thermodynamic signature of binding to DPP III is one of its specific features, related to the structure of the enzyme, as two domains move relative to each other, opening and closing the cleft to which the substrate binds [29,30,49-51].
+To date, only two cases of exothermic binding have been reported: for a synthetic compound that binds to human DPP III [50], and for angiotensin II binding to a DPP III homolog from Porphyromonas gingivalis [51].
+For the peptides that do not show binding to the inactivated enzyme, we have supporting data from HPLC-MS measurements and enzyme inhibition studies confirming that these peptides do not interact with human DPP III (see Table 1).
+The trend of K_d values is consistent with that of K_i values and differs only for β -casomorphin. β -Casomorphin had the highest measured K_d , followed by Leu-enkephalin, endomorphin-2 and hemorphin-4.
+However, there is a significant discrepancy between our data for Leu-enkephalin, for which we measured a K_d value of 118 μ M, and the data reported by Bezerra et al. with a K_d value of 3.5 μ M. This might be due to a buffer effect, as we measured binding affinities in 20 mM Tris-HCl buffer pH = 7.5, whereas Bezerra et al. used 50 mM Tris-HCl buffer pH = 8.0 with additional 100 mM NaCl.
+(We later switched to this buffer for kinetic measurements using ITC because we measured significant contributions of peptide dilution when it was dissolved in our first buffer.
+The difference might be attributed to different ionic strength of buffers.)
+Tynorphin and its derivatives are strong binders with a K_d in the nanomolar range, as measured previously: 0.44 μM K_d for tynorphin [29] agrees well with our 0.39 μM, as does 0.23 μM for I-tynorphin [30] with our 0.098 μM.
+Valorphin has a similar sequence to tynorphin but does not bind just as well and has a micromolar K_d value.
+Leu-valorphin-Arg, only two amino acids longer than valorphin, has a similar dissociation constant K_d but a much higher K_i .
+Our data on angiotensin II are also consistent with previously published values: 2.22 μ M K_d versus 1.64 μ M [30].